carstenSpraener/upe/examples/Readme.md

 ![DTO-Layer of the process application](images/img_1.png)

 * All business logic is running on the server.
-The fronend has  just code to splitt the fields into views and bind some input fields and buttons to process elements.
+The frontend has  just code to splitt the fields into views and bind some input fields and buttons to process elements.